ravendb/docs/Chapter06.rst

   { BlogId: "blogs/9313", CommentCount: 4  }
   { BlogId: "blogs/2394", CommentCount: 1  }

-And that is the whole secret for map/reduce, honestly.
+And that is the whole secret of map/reduce, honestly.
 We were able to take two data sets from two distinct nodes and by applying the map/reduce algorithm, we were able to derive the final result for an aggregation that spanned machine boundaries.